sirspudd/sirspudd.github.io/pages/qpi.md

 3. I personally normally do this by allowing root login via ssh and then grabbing the script via curl
 4. curl http://chaos-reins.com/scripts/setup_qpi.sh > setup_qpi.sh
 5. bash setup_qpi.sh
-6. I would strongly recommend increasing the video ram to 512 in /boot/config.txt (The compositor alone requires more than the default 64 due to the sexy background wave effect)
+6. I would strongly recommend increasing the video ram to 512 in /boot/config.txt (The compositor alone requires more than the default 64 due to the sexy background wave effect).
+When using the mesa stack (The Pi 3) the contents of config.txt are ignored, and you have to stipulate the graphical memory via a kernel commandline argument: cma=512
 7. Run this [script](http://chaos-reins.com/scripts/setup_qpi_host.sh) on your Arch host machine
-8. In order for mdns hostname resolution to work, you have to enable [this](https://archlinuxarm.org/platforms/armv7/broadcom/raspberry-pi-2) which I can't safely automate
-9. Mount your Arch sysroot on your host (recommend NFS, mounting "/" under /mnt/pi)
+8. Mount your Arch sysroot on your host (recommend NFS, mounting "/" under /mnt/pi{version})
-10. You are now set to use Qt Creator to develop and deploy to your Raspberry Pi 2
+9. You are now set to use Qt Creator to develop and deploy to your Raspberry Pi
-11. Please note, you might have to explicitly "test" the device in the device page of Qt Creator in order for deployment to work. (pessimistic)
+10. Please note, you might have to explicitly "test" the device in the device page of Qt Creator in order for deployment to work. (pessimistic)